SarthakSethi1234/MAT496-Capstone-Project/README.md

 - [DONE] **Step 3: Implement three distinct researcher functions and wire them to run in parallel.
 - [DONE] **Step 4: Implement the nodes to process the data gathered by the researchers and extract the pros, cons, and final conclusion.
 - [DONE] **Step 5: Implement the node that will synthesize all the analyzed data into a clean, professional Markdown report, acting as the final output of the research phase.
-- [TO-DO] **Step 6: Connect the research subgraph with the main graph and all other nodes in the `graph.py`.
+- [DONE] **Step 6: Connect the research subgraph with the main graph and all other nodes in the `graph.py`.
-- [TO-DO] **Step 7: Implement a node that will handle the chat logic and bind a web search tool to handle follow-up questions.
+- [DONE] **Step 7: Implement a node that will handle the chat logic and bind a web search tool to handle follow-up questions.
 Also implement a node that will summarize the history when the number of messages exceeds 5.
 Also implement MemorySaver to save the chat history.
 - [TO-DO] **Step 8: Build a simple web UI using Streamlit to interact with the agent in `web_ui.py`.

 ## Conclusion: